Surgical Lesion Removal

 Optional - Lab Testing - £165

-If you or a member of your household has developed a cough, fever, breathlessness, sore throat or headaches in the last 14 days, or recently travelled to a high risk area please contact us before your appointment, DO NOT COME TO THE CLINIC.
-During this time there is no toilet facilities available at the clinic.
+If you or a member of your household has developed a cough, fever, breathlessness, sore throat or headaches in the last 14 days, or recently travelled to a high risk area please contact us before your appointment.

 Some after care advice.